raganwald/raganwald.github.com/_posts/2016-07-20-prefer-composition-to-inheritance.md

 tags: [allonge, noindex]
 ---

 **This is a work-in-progress: Please do not share it on Reddit, Hacker News, and so forth until this message is removed.
-Feel free to share the github link on Twitter for those who are interested in looking over my shoulder and/or commenting as I write.
+Feel free to share the Github link on Twitter for those who are interested in looking over my shoulder and/or commenting as I write.
 Your [feedback](#have-your-say) is very much welcome.**

 ---